-- A child who assists: You don't start or lead in the bullying behaviour, but serve as an "assistant" to children who are bullying.
-You may encourage the bullying behaviour and occasionally join in. - A child who reinforces: You don't directly get involved in the bullying behaviour, but you give the bully an audience.
-You might laugh, encourage or provide support for the bullying. - A bystander or outsider: You remain separate from the bullying situation.
-You neither reinforce the bullying behaviour nor defend the child being bullied.
+- A child who assists: these children don't start or lead in the bullying behaviour, but serve as an "assistant" to children who are bullying.
+They may encourage the bullying behaviour and occasionally join in. - A child who reinforces: these children don't directly get involved in the bullying behaviour, but they give the bully an audience.
+They might laugh, encourage or provide support for the bullying. - A bystander: these children remain separate from the bullying situation.
+They neither reinforce the bullying behaviour nor defend the child being bullied.